Chiefs lean on D to stuff Prescott, Cowboys in 19-9 win

 Zuerlein hit two more in the second half, and Harrison Butker added another field goal for Kansas City as the teams traded silly mistakes that kept them from reaching the end zone.
 Mahomes had a pass bounce off Kelce’s hands for another interception, and the Cowboys had a promising drive go haywire after a false-start penalty.

-The Chiefs’ resurgent defense made sure the Cowboys never got within one possession the rest of the way.
+The Chiefs made sure the Cowboys never got within one possession the rest of the way.

+“Every week is a big-time challenge, and I’m talking about wins and losses, these ups and downs — teams are favored and they get beat.
+It’s crazy,” Chiefs coach Andy Reid said.
+“We just have to keep our nose to it and bear down and take each game as it comes.
+We haven’t proven anything yet.
+You can talk about it all after the season; go find an island and tell everyone about it.
+But right now, not so much.”

 TEMPTER TANTRUMS